sashakid/ios-guide/README.md

 _Uses and Limitations_

 `NSInvocation` objects are part of the programmatic interfaces of distributed objects, undo management, message forwarding, and timers.
 You can also use invocation objects in similar contexts where you need to decouple an object sending a message from the object that receives the message.
 The distributed objects technology is for interprocess communication.
-See Proxy for more on distributed objects.

 ## The Target-Action Mechanism